DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 <!-- default badges end -->
 # WPF Lightweight Themes - Performance Tests

-In v23.1, we optimized our existing themes and introduced new lightweight themes that are designed to enhance the startup speed and memory consumption.
-This sample application allows you to test our performance enhancements on your machine.
+In v23.1, we optimized our existing themes and introduced new lightweight versions for a few previously available themes: Windows 10, Office, and Visual Studio styles.
+The new lightweight themes consume less memory and speed up application startup.
+You can test these performance enhancements on your machine: run our specially-designed application available in this repository.

 ## Solution Structure